nawrockie/ribosensor_wrapper/00README.txt

 # Column 7 [error(s)]: reason(s) for failure (see 00README.txt)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+In the example, the sequence names in column 2 also have taxonomy
+information as Genus_species, but this is information is neither used
+nor expected by ribosensor.
+In particular, if the reported inferred
+category in column 3 is not consistent with the Genus_species in
+column 2, this inconsistency is not detected by ribosensor.
+One
+particularly important taxonomy issue is whether a sequence comes from
+Homo sapiens, because human samples need informed consent.
+Detecting
+whether a sequence comes from Homo sapiens is outside the scope of
+ribosensor because gpipe already has another tool for this purpose.

 The second file type is a 'GPIPE error-based' output file.
 It includes
 much of the same information as the human readable file, with the main
 difference being that the ribotyper and sensor errors have been
 replaced with their corresponding 'GPIPE' errors.
-An example is below.
+An example is
+below.

-GPIPE output file
+GPIPE output file:
 $ cat testfiles/test.ribosensor.gpipe
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 #idx  sequence                                       taxonomy               strand              p/f  error(s)